-- 1. Obtain currently approved Internship site placement information from the MFC/T Clinical Director - Who is responsible = MFC/T Master's Program Clinical Training Director - When to complete this step = at the beginning of practicum - Rationale = the MFC/T Master's Program Clinical Training Director keeps a "master" list of all approved internship sites.
+- 1. Obtain currently approved Internship site placement information from the MFC/T Clinical Director - Who is responsible = MFC/T Clinical Training Director - When to complete this step = at the beginning of practicum - Rationale = the MFC/T Clinical Training Director keeps a "master" list of all approved internship sites.
 Internship sites not previously used can be added to possible Internship sites.
-Student may choose to seek out sites on their own; however the MFC/T Master's Program Clinical Training Director must vet and subsequently approve the site to determine it will meet the state, program and accreditation guidelines.

-- 2. Apply for Internship Site(s) - Who is responsible = Student; - When to complete this step = at the beginning of practicum - Rationale = Do not contact potential Internship sites until given approval by the MFC/T Master's Program Clinical Director.
+Student may choose to seek out sites on their own; however the MFC/T Clinical Training Director must vet and subsequently approve the site to determine it will meet the state, program and accreditation guidelines. - 2.
+Apply for Internship Site(s) - Who is responsible = Student; - When to complete this step = at the beginning of practicum - Rationale = Do not contact potential Internship sites until given approval by the MFC/T Clinical Director.
 Only apply for 1 internship site at a time.
 Treat the Internship search similarly to a professional job search.
 Review websites and other materials for information about the agency and its services before contacting potential sites. - 3.
 Obtain fingerprints and have them sent to the CSWMFT Ohio Board - Who is responsible = student - When to complete = By midway through the practicum semester. - Rationale = This is a requirement to obtain the initial licensure level.
 The background check is an Ohio CSWMFT Board requirement for internship.
 Students can obtain their background check at the University of Akron Police Department or other approved sites. - 4.
-Secure a site - Who is responsible = Student - When to complete this step = By midway through the Practicum semester or as soon as possible. - Rationale = Because Internship placements are increasingly competitive, students are strongly encouraged to begin the Internship selection/placement process early and in close collaboration with the MFC/T Master's Program Clinical Director. - 5.
-Secure a MFT supervisor (if applicable) - Who is responsible = Student - When to complete this step = By midway through the Practicum semester or as soon as possible. - Rationale = Students are required to be supervised by an appropriately educated/trained Systemic supervisor.
+Secure a site - Who is responsible = Student - When to complete this step = By midway through the Practicum semester or as soon as possible. - Rationale = Because Internship placements are increasingly competitive, students are strongly encouraged to begin the Internship selection/placement process early and in close collaboration with the MFC/T Clinical Training.

+- 5. Secure a MFT supervisor (if applicable) - Who is responsible = Student - When to complete this step = By midway through the Practicum semester or as soon as possible. - Rationale = Students are required to be supervised by an appropriately educated/trained Systemic supervisor.
 Not all sites have such a supervisor on-site.
-See the section on Supervisor Qualifications for additional information. - 6.
-Submit Internship approval letter to MFC/T Master's Program Clinical Director - Who is responsible = Student - When to complete this step = By midway through Practicum semester or as soon as possible. - Rationale = Once an Internship site/supervisor are secured, students will request from the site an E-mail or letter verifying that a letter of offer has been made to the student.
-The letter is sent to the School of Counseling staff person and the MFC/T Master's Program Clinical Director for approval so they can enroll the student in an internship course. - 7.
-Register for internship class - Who is responsible = the student and the School of Counseling staff person and the MFC/T Master's Program Clinical Director - When to complete this step = as soon as an internship site has been obtained. - Rationale = students must be enrolled in internship class to apply for the MFTT status

-- 8. Apply to the Board for the Marriage and Family Therapy Trainee (MFTT) status - Who is responsible = Student; - When to complete this step = as soon as you have been registered for the internship course. - Rationale = Students must obtain the MFTT status prior to beginning Internship in order to bill for client services.
+See the section on Supervisor Qualifications for additional information.
+The MFC/T Clinical Training Director has a list of approved MFT supervisors and can be consulted for contact information. - 6.
+Submit Internship approval letter to MFC/T Clinical Training Director - Who is responsible = Student - When to complete this step = By midway through Practicum semester or as soon as possible. - Rationale = Once an Internship site/supervisor are secured, students will request from the site an E-mail or letter verifying that a letter of offer has been made to the student.
+The letter is sent to the MFC/T Clinical Training Director.
+Failure to submit this letter will risk the student being unenrolled from the internship course. - 7.
+Register for internship class - Who is responsible = the student and the School of Counseling staff person and the MFC/T Master's Program Clinical Director - When to complete this step = during practicum. - Rationale = students must be enrolled in internship class to apply for the MFTT status - 8.
+Apply to the Board for the Marriage and Family Therapy Trainee (MFTT) status - Who is responsible = Student; - When to complete this step = as soon as you have been registered for the internship course. - Rationale = Students must obtain the MFTT status prior to beginning Internship in order to bill for client services.
 Visit http://cswmft.ohio.gov/pdfs/CTforms.pdf to find steps toward completing the MFTT application process.